Azure/avocado/README.md

 To fix this error include an OpenAPI `.json` file path in the list of the default API version tag paths (in the [relevant `Tag:` section][AutoRest tags]) that includes the missing API path.

-**WHEN THIS ERROR CAN BE SUPPRESSED**: If the missing API path is deprecated then you can suppress this error.
-Follow [this suppresion guidace](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/85/Swagger-Suppression-Process).
+**When this error can be suppressed**: If the missing API path is deprecated then you can suppress this error.
+Follow [this suppresion guide](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/85/Swagger-Suppression-Process).

 For an example detailed analysis of an occurrence of such error, see [this GitHub comment](https://github.com/Azure/azure-rest-api-specs/pull/23941#issuecomment-1585095669).